celery/celery/docs/userguide/tasks.rst

     >>> article = Article.objects.get(id=102)
     >>> expand_abbreviations.delay(model_object)

-Now, the queue is very busy, so the task won't be run for another 2 minutes, in the meantime another author makes some changes to the article, when the task is finally run, the body of the article is reverted to the old version, because the task had the old body in its argument.
+Now, the queue is very busy, so the task won't be run for another 2 minutes.
+In the meantime another author makes changes to the article, so when the task is finally run, the body of the article is reverted to the old version because the task had the old body in its argument.

 Fixing the race condition is easy, just use the article id instead, and re-fetch the article in the task body: